Pages

 I started 4 sweaters, frogged 3 of them, and am almost finished with the one that stuck.
 The lucky winner is Hiro, and it's one of the best written sweater patterns ever.
 I mean it.
 Julia Farwell-Clay has clearly knit enough sweaters to design hers to avoid just about every common pitfall a handknit sweater can befall: The bottom edge is hemmed in a very elegant way, the yolk decreases are ingeniously hidden in the stranded colorwork, and short rows near the neck make the sweater hang properly when worn.
 The button band could only have been thought of by someone who has knit way too many cardigans where the fronts sag and bag -- the slightly smaller gauge of Hiro's buttonband really makes all the difference in the perfect fall of the sweater fronts.
 I could go on and on ... and have been for over a month now.
 But I digress.
 Here's a progress picture right after I began the third color, which was some weeks ago.
 Though it's not complete, it nearly is: One button band left to knit and attach, sew the underarms, knit the neck ribbing, sew on the buttons and she's done.
 Well, it needs a good blocking, but you get the gist.

 What else did I knit?
 Two things I swore I would never ever knit: a dishtowel and dishcloth.
-They were NOT for me, but for daughter Julia's lifelong pal and partner in crime Katie, who was regaled at a bridal shower early last spring.
+They were NOT for me, but for daughter Julia's lifelong pal and partner in crime Katie, honored at a bridal shower early last spring.
 So I caved and knit a purple and taupe dishtowel and a purple dishcloth, since Katie loves all things purple.
-She had the purpliest wedding on record, I think.
-So now that that is out of the way, I will never knit another of either of these items.
-For some unknown reason, the idea of knitted dishcloths just makes my skin crawl.
-It just seems a perfect waste of time.
+She had the purple-est wedding on record, I think.
+So now that that is out of the way, I will never again knit either of these items.
+For whatever reason, the idea of knitted dishcloths just makes my skin crawl.
 I know there are legions of dishcloth knitters out there, but my name will never be on that list.
 Just as there are legions of knitters who think handknit socks are ridiculous -- I love handknit socks.
-To wear them once is to be enslaved by the sock siren forever.
+To wear them once successfully is to be enslaved by the sock siren forever.
 Socks are my go-to comfort knitting.
 There's always socks on the needles, regardless of whatever else is going on.

 I set a goal of knitting 13 pairs of socks in 2013.
 I see a trend developing for me: adding a pair a year to match the year.
 Any why not?
 I hope to design at least half of these.
 Gotta plump up the ranks of toe-up patterns, yanno.